j-o-h-n-g/yaarf/README.md

 eg SNARF_DESTINATION=http://localhost/alert

-== NOTES ==
+## Notes

 Library is not complete.
 Only the required functionality for analysis-pipeline is implemented.
 Currently no support for including tcp flags.
 Currently only supports analysis-pipeline 4.4.1